thomasnield/kotlin-statistics/README.md

 println(median) // prints "3.0"
 ```

 ## Slicing Operators

-There are also simple but powerful `xxxBy()` operators that allow you slice these statistical operators on a given key:
+There are also simple but powerful `xxxBy()` operators that allow you slice many of these statistical operators on a given key:

 * `countBy()`
 * `sumBy()`